SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 If "resit" or "retake" are not included the value will be false by default.

 Request can either use numeric "standardCode" (LARS Standard code) or "standardReference" (IfATE STxxxx reference) to identify the standard.
 At least one standard identifier must be provided, and if both are provided then "standardCode" and "standardReference" will be looked-up and compared.
-The "version" field is required, and relates to the available IfATE versions for the "standardReference".
+The "version" field is optional and relates to the available IfATE versions for the "standardReference", and will be validated against available versions of the standard if provided.
+If "version" is not provided the value will be taken from the initial **Create EPA Record POST**.

 The request should use the previously returned EPA Reference (which can also be obtained using GET Learner Details)